jesuscc1993/gbf-bookmarker/readme.md

 - System messages ignore language selection and always display in English

+## Q&A

+Q1.
+A link to "X" raid is missing, when are you going to add it?
+A1.
+I can only add new raids once their URL becomes known; usually when the "Start Quest" link is added to the wiki.
+If you are able to start the missing raid, you can provide me with the raid URL (https://game.granbluefantasy.jp/#quest/supporter/XXXXXX/X/X/XX) and I'll add it.

+Q2.
+A link to "X" section is missing.
+A2.
+Create an issue detailing what section is missing and how to access it and I'll look into adding it.

+Q3.
+Link "X" cannot be configured with a keyboard shortcut.
+A3.
+Create an issue requesting the shortcut to be added.
+I can't realistically add them all by hand and I'd be surprised if CHrome had no cap in place.

+## Pending raid URLs

+- Belial
+- Legion

 ## TODO list

 - Migrate to TS as this grew too complex for vanilla JS to feel comfortable enough